SofiaFasullo/sayre-plan/README.md

 potential sayre high community connection documentation website!

-to do:

-MOST IMPERATIVE:
-- navigation tools work or are removed
-- about us photos or a link to the sayre site

 * content that I don't have yet:
     * paragraph about important grants
-    * student wellness
+    * student wellness built out
     * other admin resources that aren't grants???
+    * photos for grants

 * landing aka guest page
     * quick links page needs to be created and linked to